Can You Get Chlamydia In The Eye?

 Eye chlamydia symptoms usually develop slowly.
 This means you may not notice symptoms during the early stages of the infection.
 Typically, just one eye is affected but it can affect both eyes.

-The main symptoms of a chlamydia eye infections include:
+The main symptoms of a chlamydia eye infection include:

 Chlamydia does not usually cause any changes to vision, or any notable pain in the affected eye.
 If you experience either of these, you should see your doctor or optician for an examination.